The 2017 Oscars Nominations Are Dropping Soon. See the Full List

 The 89th annual Academy Awards will be held on Feb.
-26+ READ ARTICLE
+26

 The nominations for the 89th Annual Academy Awards will be announced Tuesday morning, 33 days before the star-studded ceremony is held at the Dolby Theatre in Hollywood.